camunda/camunda-docs-manual/content/update/minor/79-to-710/_index.md

 ## Spin and JAXB

 Since Java 9, the previously included module "JAXB" was marked as deprecated and with Java 11 the module was removed entirely from the JDK.
 To make sure that the `camunda-spin-dataformat-all` artifact works seamlessly with Java 9 and versions above (i. e. without additional dependencies or configuration effort), from now on JAXB is directly included in the `camunda-spin-dataformat-all` artifact.
-Our recommendation is instead of using the `camunda-spin-dataformat-all` artefact, you could use the `camunda-spin-dataformat-xml-dom` artefact for the de/serialization of XML.
+Our recommendation is, instead of using the `camunda-spin-dataformat-all` artifact, to use the `camunda-spin-dataformat-xml-dom` artifact for the de/serialization of XML.

 If you are using Java 9 or above, you additionally need a JAXB implementation, we recommend to use the version `2.2.3` of `com.sun.xml.bind:jaxb-impl`.